 Osteoporosis may be hereditary and partially sex-linked—women are at a higher risk of developing the condition.
 Those with irregular hormone levels, such as too much thyroid hormone or decreased estrogen levels in menopausal women, are also at increased risk.

 While these physiological and biological risk factors are unchangeable, there are many other ways to manage or reduce the risk of developing osteoporosis.
-A healthy diet is key to supplying the nutrients needed to regenerate and strengthen bone.
-Foods rich in calcium and vitamin D, such as dark green leafy vegetables, cod liver oil and salmon, are key bone building blocks.
-Gentle weight-bearing exercises such as brisk walking and posture-and-balance exercises such as heel raises promote bone growth, strengthening weakened hips.
+A healthy diet is a key to supplying the nutrients needed to regenerate and strengthen the bone.
+Foods rich in calcium and vitamin D, such as dark green leafy vegetables, cod liver oil and salmon, are key bone-building blocks.
+Gentle weight-bearing exercises such as brisk walking and posture-and-balance exercises such as heel raise promote bone growth, strengthening weakened hips.

 When these bursa become inflamed, a sharp and intense pain shoots through the affected part of the hip and radiates through the entire hip as an ache afterwards.
 This is worsened when sleeping or pressing on the affected area.
 Other symptoms include:

 As with the more severe conditions covered above, professional treatment is needed to treat bursitis by correcting the kinematic chain.
 With guidance from a chiropractor, you may be advised to apply cold packs to the area to reduce swelling within the first 48 hours, take a warm bath or engage in a short period of bed rest to avoid worsening inflammation.
 Stretching is also a key part of the recovery process, albeit exercises and postural, functional and gait training should be specific to your needs; a typical regimen may consist of hip rotator stretches and leg raises on your side.